MarcBaumholz/RLLLM/README.md

 ## How to Use

 1. **Installation**: Ensure you have Python 3.x installed.
 Clone the repository and install dependencies from `requirements.txt`.
 2. **Running Analyses**: Navigate to the project directory and execute the scripts as described in the documentation.
+Make sure that the data is located in the corresponding folder.
 3. **Evaluating Model Performance**: Use the provided notebooks to replicate our evaluation process or to analyze new datasets.

 ## Contributing